burst-digital/burst-next-app/README.md

 ### Scheduled to do

 - Implement a fonts.css file instead of Global Styles from Styled Components
-- Implement a working example of css variables and add top-level theme overrides
 - Add usefull components we often use
   - _InternalExternalLink_
   - _Conditional Wrapper_
   - _React GTM_
   - _Sluggify function_
   - _useClientSideState_
-  - Sitemaps (api endpoint)
   - GraphQL (api endpoint
   - Middleware runner (?)
   - Breadcrumb